Praise-Id/configure-ad/README.md

 <h4>Finish the lab, but do not delete the VMs in Azure</h4>

 - We will use DC-1 and Client-1 for upcoming labs, so leave them in place.
-- If you are done for the day and want to save money, simply "Stop" the VMs within the Azure Portal rather than deleting them.
+- If you are done for the day and want to save money, "Stop" the VMs within the Azure Portal rather than deleting them.

 <br />

+<h6>Prerequisite files & steps gotten from<a href="https://coursecareers.com/course/it"> Course Careers IT Course</h6>